-Which specific license types are eligible for a Renewal Fee waiver?
+Duplicate 02 license types are not eligible for a fee waiver.

-The waiver of license renewal fees applies to licensees that hold a specified license type that were active, between March 1, 2020, and December 31, 2020, inclusive.
+The waiver of license renewal fees applies to licensees that were impacted by the COVID-19 Pandemic and that hold a specified license types that were active, between March 1, 2020, and December 31, 2020, inclusive.
 For the purpose of determining eligibility for this waiver the term “active” means:

 - License privileges were exercised at any time during the specified period at the licensed premises.
 This does not include any license that was surrendered or that was indefinitely suspended for the entire period specified;